-Compensation planning should be done annually and refined every six months as market supply and demand shifts occur.
+A full compensation review and plan should be conducted annually and refined every six months or as often as market supply and demand shifts occur.
 When salary reviews are done on a regular cadence, you gain useful insights into how current salary bands and overall compensation packages may impact employee engagement, retention, productivity and growth.

 Before you begin, it’s helpful to consider who in your company would be best suited to lead the compensation review project.
 Depending on your organization’s size, this responsibility may fall to one person or a team, including your COO, CFO and HR department.
 Ultimately, you want to select employees who are familiar with your annual budgeting process, forecasting, benefits and employee-performance reviews.

 To simplify the process, use a tool that allows you to quickly access salary bands and compensation midpoints in your industry and metro area.
-Tapping into forecasted wage growth for positions over a six-year period will also help ensure accurate personnel budgeting for the next year or more.
+Tapping into forecasted wage growth for positions over a five-year period will also help ensure accurate personnel budgeting for the next year or more.

-Performing Compensation Reviews Helps You Plan for Future Needs
+Compensation Reviews Help You Plan for Future Needs

 To remain competitive and plan for employment costs this year and beyond, you must consider a variety of economic variables.
-Analyzing your company’s total compensation packages allows you to anticipate how to budget for hiring needs and increased benefits costs.
+Analyzing your company’s total compensation allows you to anticipate how to budget for employee retention and hiring needs.
 It also makes you aware of how to best meet the salary demands for valuable employees as they grow with your organization.